nix-per/Desis_Assignment-3/README.md

 - Bus Booking Management App
 - Food Delivery App

-Hence, instead of making folders for Question-1 and Question-2, I have divided the folders on the basis of the problems
+Hence, instead of making folders for Question-1 and Question-2 separately, I have divided the folders on the basis of these problems

 This has been done for easy access of solutions to the same problem